SoriaFN/Lysosome_analysis/README.md

 - The "distance to center" is preferred only if all quantified cells have very similar nuclear area.

-The macro has been tested only with our datasets, so you will probably find bugs, or have suggestions.
-Please e-mail me.
+The macro has been tested with our datasets only, so you will probably find bugs, or have suggestions.
+If so, please e-mail me.